-Supplemental Instruction (SI) is a free program operating out of the Office for Teaching, Learning, and Assessment.
+Supplemental Instruction (SI) is a free program operating out of the Center for Teaching and Learning at DePaul University.
 SI is an internationally recognized, evidence-backed model that aims to help students successfully complete historically difficult classes (those with high D, F, or Withdraw rates) through weekly peer-assisted study sessions.

 All students in a targeted SI course are highly encouraged to attend SI sessions.
 There is no remedial stigma attached to SI since historically difficult courses, rather than high risk students, are targeted.